Emmanuelkelly29/liftandserveallfoundation/README.md

-# Learn For All Foundation Website
+# Lift and Serve All Foundation Website

-A comprehensive NGO website for Learn For All Foundation, dedicated to empowering vulnerable communities through quality education.
+A comprehensive NGO website for Lift and Serve All Foundation, dedicated to transforming the lives of children in underserved communities through education.

 ## 🌟 Features